Devanshu254/React-JS-Udemy-Course/Day 2/2nd_Import_and_Export.md

 # Import and Export within JavaScript and React.

-## There are particularly three ways to include something from one file to another.
+### There are particularly three to four ways to include something from one file to another.

 ## Way 1: Normal way.
 ```